 The popularity of pellet grills has grown considerably in recent years.
 However, there is a general criticism of pellet grills that you may have heard ‘pellet grills don’t get hot enough to sear!’.
 Now, that’s a very general statement and its not true in many cases.
-However, some pellet grills, such as earlier generation Traeger pellet grills would not exceed 450 degrees.
-That’s not really hot enough to get a good sear going on steaks and burgers etc. Now, pellet grill searing performance can be improved with a set of GrillGrates which I’ll discuss in more detail below.
-However, what this post is mainly about is to highlight which pellet grills get the hottest and will provide the best searing performance out of the box/off the shelf.
+However, some wood pellet grills, such as earlier generation Traeger pellet grills they would not exceed 450 degrees.
+That’s not really hot enough to get a good sear going on steaks and burgers etc. So let’s look at which wood pellet grills get the hottest for various budgets, for instance under $500, under $1,000 and under $2,000.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.